TysonStanley/autoscore/README.md

 #>    <dbl> <fct>                  <fct>                    <dbl> <int> <lgl>
 #>  1     5 mate denotes a judgem… made the dinner in it        1     1 TRUE
 #>  2     5 its harmful note abou… it's not for the bounce      1     1 TRUE
-#>  3     5 butcher in the middle  the shirt in the middle      3     3 TRUE
+#>  3     5 butcher in the middle  the shirt in the middle      3     2 FALSE
 #>  4     5 rampant boasting capt… rubbed against the capt…     1     1 TRUE
 #>  5     5 avoid or beat command  advert the beat commend      1     1 TRUE
 #>  6     5 rocking modern poster  wrecking minor poacher       0     0 TRUE